CARRIAGEWAY IMPROVEMENTS ON A83 THROUGH ARROCHAR

 BEAR Scotland, on behalf of Transport Scotland, will carry out overnight carriageway resurfacing works on the A83 trunk road west of Tarbet, through the village of Arrochar.

-Set to enhance road safety and surface conditions for road users, these works are planned to start on the night of Tuesday 10 February 2026 between the hours of 19:00 and 06:00.
+Set to enhance road safety and surface conditions for road users, these works are planned to start on the night of Thursday 26 February between the hours of 19:00 and 06:00.

 To protect the workforce, this section of the A83 will be subject to appropriate traffic management measures:

-• Arrochar Phase 1: Temporary traffic lights and a 10mph convoy will be operated overnight from Tuesday 10 February until the morning of Tuesday 24 February.
+• Arrochar Phase 1: Temporary traffic lights and a 10mph convoy will be operated overnight from Thursday 26 February until the morning of Monday 09 March.

-Traffic management measures will be removed outwith working hours.
+Traffic management measures will be removed out with working hours.
 However, speed restrictions will remain in place during the day as traffic will be running on a temporary surface with no road markings.

 Access through the works sites for emergency services will be maintained at all times.